 Because it’s better than doing nothing!

-… and that’s all any of us can do!
+… and that’s all any of us can do.

 Let Me Know:

-I’d love to hear your thoughts on this article and the whole philosophical debate around veganism.
+Please share this post using the socials and I’d love to hear your thoughts on this article and the whole philosophical debate around veganism.
 Please do leave your comments and questions below; I’ll do my best to respond quickly …

 Thank you for reading 🙂